Jean-Joooo/agfzb-CloudAppDevelopment_Capstone/README.md

 Step 3: User Management and Beyond - Crafting a Personalized Experience Empowered the application with user management capabilities, leveraging the Django authentication system.
+Sculpted more the models and views to manage car makes and car models, laying the foundation for efficient data handling.
 Managed API's, and I created some functions to fetch well the data as per user request.

-Step 4: Backend Mastery
 Sculpted more the models and views to manage car makes and car models, laying the foundation for efficient data handling.

-Introduced scalability and modularity, and also integrate dealers, reviews, and cars into a cohesive system.
+Step 4: Backend Mastery - Dynamic Pages - Unleashing Interactivity Introduced scalability and modularity, and also integrate dealers, reviews, and cars into a cohesive system.

-Step 5: Dynamic Pages - Unleashing Interactivity Invited users to explore a comprehensive page showcasing all dealers, making the experience both informative and delightful.
+Invited users to explore a comprehensive page showcasing all dealers, making the experience both informative and delightful.
 Opened the doors to valuable insights with a dedicated page for reviews, enabling users to dive deep into the world of automotive experiences.
 Encouraged user engagement by providing a platform for adding reviews, turning every user into a valued contributor.

-Step 6: Containerization - Elevating Accessibility
+Step 5: Containerization - Elevating Accessibility
-Elevated the application's accessibility by packaging it into a container, streamlining management and deployment.
+Elevated the application's accessibility by packaging it into a container, to streamline the management.

 This capstone project has been a beautiful adventure for myself, marked by efforts, innovation, and achievement.